Graduate Online Program Early Intervention Special Education

 - Classroom teacher.
 EISE classroom teachers help children with special needs adjust to more formal school environments.
 “You need a wide range of skills in this role,” says Lori Kellogg, principal of the Tualatin Early Childhood Center.
 “There’s a lot of group supervision, but you’re also frequently working with children individually and in small groups.
 If you lead a classroom you’ll play a critical role in helping children learn to socialize, follow routines, and gain a sense of independence.

-- Training instructor / researcher.
+- Training instructor/researcher.
 As a relatively new field with a growing workforce, EISE offers broad opportunities for training and research.
-Most faculty in Portland State University’s online EISE master’s program engage in one or both of these pursuits, so you may find opportunities to sample these activities while you’re enrolled in the program.
+Most faculty of Portland State University’s online EISE master’s program engage in one or both of these pursuits, so you may find opportunities to sample these activities while you’re enrolled in the program.

 Prerequisite Courses: These courses must have been completed within seven years prior to beginning of the program.